-The department uses prox cards for access to the Clinical Neuroscience Center (CNC) on the second floor, to the Grice Electronic Library (room 270), and to the Graduate Student Lounge (room 132).
+The department uses prox cards for access to the Clinical Neuroscience Center (CNC) on the second floor, and to the Graduate Student Lounge (room 132).
 Several of the new CNC labs also require prox card access.
 These cards also serve as your LOBO ID Card (student identification card).
 Get your Lobo ID prox cards at the LOBO Card Office located on the lower level of the Student Union Building (SUB), Rm 1077.
 You will be charged a one-time fee by the department of \$6.00 for your prox card.
 The Lobo Card office also has additional fees to replace lost cards.